Best Lehenga Tailor In Delhi

 Whether you’re heading to an Indian wedding or just want to feel great on your next night out, the lehenga choli or sari blouse is a stylish and sexy addition to any woman’s wardrobe.

-You can choose from thousands of designs and colors, but to make sure you get the right one for you, it helps to know what types of lehenga choli are available.
-This guide will explain five of the most common styles and why each is special in its way.
+You can choose from thousands of designs and colors, but to make sure you get the right one for you, it helps to know the types of lehenga cholis available.
+This guide explains five of the most common styles and why each is special in its own way.

 Kanchli Nalki style

 A Kanchli Nalki choli is a beautiful hand-woven pleated skirt from India.
-They’re often made from cotton, silk, or georgette, and they can have colorful border embroidery as well.
+They’re often made from cotton, silk, or georgette and may feature colorful border embroidery.

-Here’s what you need to know before you go: – The size will vary depending on the material used, but in general, a medium should fit someone who is around five foot six inches tall with a US size four or six waists.
+Here’s what you need to know before you go: – The size will vary depending on the material used, but in general, a medium should fit someone who is around 5’6 “tall with a US size 4 or 6 waist.

 Jari Embroidery Style

-In the Indian context, a lehenga choli traditionally consists of two parts – the lehenga and the choli.
-Traditionally, the lehenga refers to a long skirt with some pleats at the waistline, that flows down to about mid-calf length.
+In the Indian context, a lehenga choli consists of two parts: the lehenga and the choli.
+Traditionally, a lehenga is a long skirt with pleats at the waistline that falls to about mid-calf length.

 The choli is essentially a blouse piece with short sleeves that provides additional grace and flair.
-Jari embroidery style is one such traditional style where light-colored threads are meticulously stitched into dark-colored fabric by twisting them around each other in zigzag or S-shaped patterns to create symmetrical floral motifs over the entire garment.
+Jari embroidery is a traditional style in which light-colored threads are meticulously stitched into dark-colored fabric, twisted around each other in zigzag or S-shaped patterns to create symmetrical floral motifs across the entire garment.

 Banarsi Style

-Since they’re typically made from velvet fabric, they need to be treated with care because velvet frays easily.
-If you’re looking for a touch of glamour, opt for Banarsi cholis that have sequins on them instead of stones.
-Avoid washing your Banarsi choli in water; air dries only and iron when necessary to prevent any premature wear.
+Since they’re typically made of velvet, they need to be handled with care because the fabric frays easily.
+If you’re looking for a touch of glamour, opt for Banarsi cholis with sequins rather than stones.
+Avoid washing your Banarsi choli in water; air-dry only, and iron when necessary to prevent premature wear.

 Banjara Style

-Banjara lehengas are popular for their intricate embroidery and unique patterns that are influenced by folk art from rural India.
+Banjara lehengas are popular for their intricate embroidery and unique patterns inspired by folk art from rural India.

-Banjaras can come in any color but are most typically seen in red, yellow, or orange due to these being traditional colors used in the Indian culture.
+Banjaras can come in any color, but are most typically seen in red, yellow, or orange because these are traditional colors in Indian culture.

 Banjaras will always be heavily decorated with beadwork and embroidery that follows the theme.
-These dresses tend to be heavy because they have a lot of embellishments sewn onto them which makes them weigh more than other lehenga cholis would weigh as well.
+These dresses tend to be heavy because they have a lot of embellishments sewn onto them, which makes them weigh more than other lehenga cholis.

 Tips to Help You Look Your Best in a Lehenga Choli